dragonvedb/deltalore/content/Shadow Crystal.md

-IN DELTARUNE Shadow Crystals are items obtained after defeating Secret Bosses.
+**IN DELTARUNE**, Shadow Crystals are items obtained after defeating Secret Bosses.
 They are described as being translucent, yet still casting a sharp shadow.

 Looking through a Shadow Crystal while in the Dark World lets one glimpse the corresponding Light World location.